 He is the Stewart who came to Harrismith, Orange River Colony in South Africa in 18____ and married Janet Burley.
 They had seven kids: The seven ‘Royal Bains’ of Harrismith, named after their hotel, The Royal Hotel in Station Road.
 This ‘title’ was to distinguish them from ‘The Central Bains’, not to claim royalty!

-Stewart Bain called his home in Harrismith ‘Caithness’:
+James Bain, Stewart’s brother and owner of the Central Hotel, called his home in Harrismith ‘Caithness’:

 On Katrina’s ancestry web page “Miller Family Tree” the names Annie, Jessie, Stewart, Katherine, Donald etc have been used for generations.
 My gran – one of the seven Royal Bains – was Annie Watson Bain.